Reviewing Finance Of America Companies (NYSE:FOA) & UWM Holdings Co. Class (NYSE:UWMC)

 |2.50

-Finance Of America Companies presently has a consensus price target of $13.50, suggesting a potential upside of 84.93%.
+Finance Of America Companies presently has a consensus target price of $13.50, suggesting a potential upside of 59.95%.
 UWM Holdings Co.
-Class has a consensus price target of $9.80, suggesting a potential downside of 3.16%.
-Given Finance Of America Companies’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Finance Of America Companies is more favorable than UWM Holdings Co.
+Class has a consensus target price of $9.80, suggesting a potential upside of 0.20%.
+Given Finance Of America Companies’ stronger consensus rating and higher probable upside, equities analysts clearly believe Finance Of America Companies is more favorable than UWM Holdings Co.
 Class.

 Summary